brandons209/Red-bot-Cogs/README.md

 Made for a friend, pretty messy as it was my first v3 cog.
 Send custom events and log time since that event.
 Unsupported and won't be updated for much else.

+#### Follower
+Twitter style following system that is guild-agnostic.
+Allows users to follow someone else in a specific channel.
+They will get notified when that user speaks or joins the voice chat.
+Users can follow someone in multiple channels.
+**Features**
+- Users can opt out, allowing no one to follow them
+- Users can block other people from following them
+- To follow someone in a channel they must be able to view the channel (has read_messages or view_channel permission)
+- DM notification includes message link to jump to message.
+- Guild Agnostic: a user can follow a user across different guilds
+- Can't follow a user in every channel automatically (would have to add every channel from every guild), this is to avoid issues arised from users stalking someone else
+- Works from DMs as well as in guilds, use user and channel IDs for easiest use.

 #### Isolate
 Carbon copy of punish cog, except this one will remove all roles from a user and by default sets permissions so they cannot see or talk in any channel except the channel set for isolation.